julioarruda/vulnado/README.md

 * `test`: Runs after the `build` job, sets up Docker, and runs `docker-compose up` to start the services and verify the application.

 You can view the CI results in the "Actions" tab of the GitHub repository.

+Note: The CI workflow now includes a step to check for the existence of Docker Compose before running the Docker container.
+This ensures that Docker Compose is available on the runner, preventing potential failures.